openlab-aux/vuizvui/README.md

 About Vuizvui
 =============

-This is a [set of NixOS modules/configs][manual] which I use for my personal machines, with a focus on patching most "dotfiles" directly into the packages and thus using the real dotfiles only for experimenting/testing.
+This contains a [set of NixOS modules/configs][manual] and various other Nix expressions used by OpenLab and its members.

 The name "vuizvui" is of Bavarian origins and means something like "too much" while on the other side "nix" means nothing.
-Which fits quite well because this repository is for everything I find either too complex or not polished/generic enough to push into [nixpkgs].
+Which fits quite well because this repository is for everything either too complex or not polished/generic enough to be pushed into [nixpkgs].

 Hydra builds: https://headcounter.org/hydra/jobset/aszlig/vuizvui
 [nixpkgs]:    https://github.com/NixOS/nixpkgs